 Rob Sangin an out of work metalworker is transported to a strange world of magic

-He woke, hardly able to breathe, panicking he gasped for air feeling as if a weight pressed on his chest.
+He woke, hardly able to breathe, panicking he gasped for air feeling a weight pressed on his chest.
 Opening his eyes to unfamiliar surroundings no longer on the wasteland.
 Rob, lay on his back in a dark alley looking up.
 Two moons appeared in the night sky.
 He squinted closing his eyes tight, thinking he was experiencing double vision.
 Slowly calming himself Rob opened his eyes and shut them several times, still there remained two moons.
 One small and close the other large and more distant the near moon had a strange corona surrounding it; that pulsated like a heartbeat.
 The light from the near moon bathed him making him close his eyes once more.
 Opening them again, he felt the weight lift from his chest his breathing returning to normal.
 Rob tried to get to his feet.
 His legs felt like jelly as he struggled to a crouching position; pausing to get his bearings and make sense of what was happening.

 A woman suddenly appeared out of the darkness helping him to his feet “Hey, mister you okay?”